The Institute of Range and the American Mustang

 Dayton O. Hyde’s vision for IRAM in perpetuity.

 Melinda Kersten joined the staff of IRAM in January 2016.
-With a degree in arts administration, Melinda has nearly 30 years of experience as a non-profit leader focusing her efforts on fundraising, grant writing, community engagement, and project management.
+With a degree in arts administration, Melinda has more than 30 years of experience as a non-profit leader focusing her efforts on fundraising, grant writing, community engagement, and project management.
 Her career has been primarily based in northwest Indiana working with a variety of organizations that include at-risk youth education, community theatre, the regional arts council, environmental education, and early childhood education.
 It was Melinda’s curiosity of wild horse issues that prompted her to attend a meeting of the BLM’s Wild Horse and Burro National Advisory Board.
 It was her passion to apply her skills to make a difference for wild horses that brought her to the Sanctuary.
-Melinda is the Sanctuary's Development Director.
+Melinda is the Sanctuary's Finance & Development Director.

 Jason Rutz joined the sanctuary crew in 2017.
 He is a local Hot Springs resident, and an enrolled member of the Oglala Lakota Sioux Tribe.
 Jason brings his land experience having worked for the Oglala Sioux Tribal Land Office in helping to develop a GIS system for the 2.3 million acres that is the Pine Ridge Indian Reservation, and having helped to develop integrated and agricultural resource management plans for the tribe.
 Born from horse people on both sides of his family, he is a lifelong horseman who also brings valuable horse knowledge to the table here at the Sanctuary.